-Jewish Chaplaincy Services was originally founded in 2000 as The Jewish Chaplaincy at Stanford University Medical Center (later known as The Jewish Chaplaincy at Stanford Medicine).
-It was founded by Chaplain Bruce Feldstein MD and leaders from the Jewish, medical and university communities who understood the importance of providing spiritual care to individuals and families during medical crises, and supporting the staff who care for them.
+Jewish Chaplaincy Services serving Stanford Medicine was originally founded in 2000 as The Jewish Chaplaincy at Stanford University Medical Center.
+It was founded by Chaplain Bruce Feldstein MD, BCC and leaders from the Jewish, medical, and university communities who understood the importance of providing spiritual care to individuals and families during medical crises, and supporting the staff who care for them.

 Ada E. Schwarz, z”l

 The program is made possible with financial support from: